OpenAiTx/OpenAiTx/projects/BlackHatDevX/openspot-music-app/README-en.md

 <h3 align="center">Your Gateway to Limitless Music - Cross-Platform Music Streaming</h3>

 <p align="center">
-  <strong>Stream and download high-quality music for free across all your devices, with no ads and no login required.</strong>
+  <strong>Stream and download high-quality music for free on all your devices, with no ads and no login needed.</strong>
 </p>

 <p align="center">